core-wg/resource-directory/draft-ietf-core-resource-directory.md

 --- abstract

-In many IoT applications, direct discovery of resources is not practical due to sleeping nodes, disperse networks, or networks where multicast traffic is inefficient.
+In many IoT applications, direct discovery of resources is not practical due to sleeping nodes, or networks where multicast traffic is inefficient.
 These problems can be solved by employing an entity called a Resource Directory (RD), which contains information about resources held on other servers, allowing lookups to be performed for those resources.
 The input to an RD is composed of links and the output is composed of links constructed from the information stored in the RD.
 This